Protein Muffins

 While these protein muffins taste delicious on their own, I’ve tested the batter with five popular flavors to switch things up for you!

-- Peanut butter– Be sure to use peanut butter and add some peanut butter chips on top.
+- Peanut butter– Add some peanut butter chips on top.

 - Banana– Replace the unsweetened applesauce with equal amounts of pureed banana (just blend several bananas!).